whatsupmailbox/whatsupmailbox.github.io/_posts/2016-04-13-Ipsy-Subscription-April-2016-Review.md

 <br>

 <p>Every month <a href="https://www.ipsy.com/new?refer=uns8d" target="_blank">Ipsy</a> sends their items in makeup bags with an exclusive design.
-This month's colors remind me of sunset or Coachella, but that's just me.</p>
+This month's colors remind me of sunset or the desert, but that's just me.</p>

 <p>Here's a look inside the bag:</p>
 <center><a href="https://www.ipsy.com/new?refer=uns8d" target="_blank">